-It consists of sliced tomato, mozzarella cheese, fresh basil leaves, and plenty of olive oil (and an optional sprinkle of salt or pepper).
+It consists of sliced tomato, mozzarella cheese, fresh basil leaves, and plenty of olive oil (and an optional sprinkle of salt or pepper and pesto).
 That’s it.
 How easy is that?

 - Tomatoes are well-known for their health benefits, mostly due to them being rich in vitamin C. However, they are also a good way to get more vitamin A and antioxidants such as lycopene into it or diets.
 Lycopene is known to act against hypertension and cancer, and protect our bones and skin.